Ever wonder how you’re supposed to juggle everything in your head? How do you prioritize the rules to know for the bar exam?

 You sigh at the pile of essay answers that waits for you every day.

-You also want to get through these essays as quickly as possible since you’re already getting underpaid and no one’s going to tip you.
+You also want to get through these essays as quickly as possible since you’re already getting underpaid.
 You’re already reading these answers while at the red light or sitting on the toilet.
 Your life is blurring together.

 So now, as the applicant, what can you do to get the most points on the essays?